astronomer/docs/learn/connections/azure-workload-identity.md

 ```

-## Adding Connection to Astro
+## Adding Connection via the Astro UI

 To create your connection in Astro, open up the Environment tab and use the `+ connection` button to create a new connection.

 SS4

 Then, select the Azure workload identity option from the grid menu, where you'll be presented with the following screen to enter the `clientId` and `tenantId` fields from before.
+If you need to specify a `subscriptionId` for a specific service, you can open up the more options drop down menu to do so.

 SS5

+## Adding Connection via the Airflow UI

+To create your connection in Airflow, open up the Connections menu and create a new connection, then select `Azure` as the connection type.
+Then, enter the `clientId` and `tenantId` fields from before.
+You can also specify a `subscriptionId` for a specific service if you need to do so.